Questions and Answers about Giftedness and Gifted and Talented Education

 Are special training, specialized certificates, or degree programs in gifted and talented education available for educators?

 Yes.
 MSDE and the Maryland Educators for Gifted Students (MEGS) sponsor the annual Maryland State Conference on Gifted and Talented Education in October of each year.
-Visit the MEGS website for more information or to register.
+Visit MEGS for more information or to register.
 Local colleges and universities also offer graduate courses, and the Maryland State Department of Education offers several online courses for teachers.

 How can parental support help gifted and talented students?